-The sinking of the harbor and its later stages:
+The sinking of the harbor and its later stages

 Unfortunately, the harbor was built on two geological faults, located about 150 and 450 meters from the current shoreline.
 The sinking apparently began immediately after construction, and it has been continuing until today.
 It grew worse due to a series of earthquakes.
-Today the submersion has reached 5-7 m, however already in the fourth century AD the top of the breakwater was under water, as evidenced by the ships wrecked on it.
+Today the submersion has reached 5-7 m, however already in the fourth century AD the top of the breakwater was underwater, as evidenced by the ships wrecked on it.
 These shipwrecks and other remnants date the stages of the sinking and the attempts to repair the harbor, mainly in the Byzantine Period.

-The best indication of the harbor’s submersion are the installations that were originally located on the shoreline, in order to fulfill their function, but which at present have sunk deep under water.
+The best indication of the harbor’s submersion is the installations that were originally located on the shoreline, in order to fulfill their function, but which at present have sunk deep underwater.
 These are primarily the piers (B/8, C/15) as well as a mooring stone (C/16), all currently 5-7 meters underwater.
 The harbor entranceway was also found to have been blocked in the Byzantine Period, in the early sixth century AD, when efforts were being made to rehabilitate and renovate the sunken harbor.
 A massive amount of fill was poured on the breakwater and the entranceway, as far as the lighthouse (D/23).

 In addition to sunken harbor installations, the tour will present various findings from ships wrecked in the area of the harbor while trying to enter it over the sunken remnants of the breakwaters, which became dangerous reefs.
 Near the entrance to the harbor is the wreck of a large ship, whose lower part was covered by lead boards.
 The manner in which the boards were torn shows that it crashed into an underwater obstacle and drowned.
 Its cargo included a number of lead ingots, inscribed with the name of Caesar Domitianus “Germanicus” (late first century AD) and also the name of the mines from which they came (in the Balkan region).
-The findings from this shop are no longer in the field, but in another place in the harbor we can see the cargo of a different ship, a large merchant ship from the Roman Period that sunk to the bottom with its expensive cargo – blocks of raw marble.
+The findings from this shop are no longer in the field, but in another place in the harbor, we can see the cargo of a different ship, a large merchant ship from the Roman Period that sunk to the bottom with its expensive cargo – blocks of raw marble.
 The marble served for creating carved architectural items, coffins (one of which is made of lead) and other prestigious uses in Caesarea (B/9).
-The only remnants of another ship, dated at the third century AD, are a pile of jug pieces (amphorae, C/18).
+The only remnants of another ship, dated in the third century AD, are a pile of jug pieces (amphorae, C/18).
 An additional ship, dated in the late Roman Period (fourth century AD), left its basalt ballast stones on the sea floor.
 These were carved in the shape of a double and concave trapeze in order to fit in their place in the ship’s interior (C/14).

-In the Middle Ages the ancient harbor was no longer in use.
-Caesarea’s Muslim rulers, and later the Crusader conquerors, recycled marble and granite columns taken from the ruins of Roman Caesarea and in the area of the Middle Basin they erected a sea wall (A/2), a square tower (A/3) and a pier (A/4), but the maritime activity never resumed its days of glory.
+In the Middle Ages, the ancient harbor was no longer in use.
+Caesarea’s Muslim rulers, and later the Crusader conquerors, recycled marble and granite columns were taken from the ruins of Roman Caesarea and in the area of the Middle Basin they erected a sea wall (A/2), a square tower (A/3) and a pier (A/4), but the maritime activity never resumed its days of glory.
 The wall and the towers were built in poor quality from a pile of rubble and lots of cement.
-Since the Byzantine Period the bay to the south of the Crusader fort was apparently used as a partially-protected anchorage.
+Since the Byzantine Period, the bay to the south of the Crusader fort was apparently used as a partially-protected anchorage.